Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Experiment : a single laser MDI-QKD implementation

-For the sake of convenience, we implement an experimental setup as shown in Fig.~\ref{setup}(b), which is a simple extension of the experimental concept of Fig.~\ref{setup}(a).
-Though the source and detector parts of Charlie are spatially separated, the setup is equivalent to the concept.
-All the procedures are the same except that a fiber beamsplitter (FBS) is used for the BSM which makes the optical alignment easier.
-In Fig.~\ref{setup}(b), after passing through the HWPs, the beams are interfere at the FBS.
+In order to verify the feasibility of MDI-QKD using a single laser, we implement an experimental setup as shown in Fig.~\ref{setup}(b), which is a simple extension of the experimental concept of Fig.~\ref{setup}(a).
+Though the source and detector parts of Charlie are now spatially separated, the setup is equivalent to the concept.
+All the procedures are the same except that a fiber beamsplitter (FBS) is used for the BSM that makes the optical alignment easier.
+In Fig.~\ref{setup}(b), after passing through the HWPs, the beams interfere at the FBS.
 The optical path length can be adjusted by scanning Alice's collimating lens which is located before the FBS.
 Four polarization controllers (PC) are used to maintain the polarization mode in the fiber.
-The outputs of the FBS, Ch1 and Ch2, are transmitted to the PBS and the SPDs for BSM.
+The outputs of the FBS, Ch1 and Ch2, are transmitted to the PBSs and the SPDs for BSM.
 A coincidence counting unit (CCU) records single counts of each SPD's output and coincidence counts between different SPD's outputs~\cite{park15}.

-Detailed experimental setup can be found in the Method section.
+In our experiment, we utilized a 780~nm CW-LD.
+Between CW-LD and the BS, a polarizer and neutral density filters were inserted to clean up the polarization mode and attenuate the laser beam so as to make it proper to the QKD experiment (not shown in Fig.~\ref{setup}(b)).
+Two AOMs were modulated by two AOM drivers operating independently.
+The operating RF frequencies of AOM drivers were identical (40~MHz) to minimize the frequency shift of the diffracted beams.
+By adjusting the RF power, the average photon numbers of Alice and Bob were set the same.
+Four SPDs are silicon avalanche photodiodes, which has quantum efficiency of about 50\% at 780~nm.
+The CCU was implemented with an FPGA, and the coincidence window of CCU is about 8~ns.